Daily Collegian: Digital era

 The University Libraries allowed Google to crawl its database starting in 2007, making historical content searchable.
 With this came multiple lawsuits as formerly inaccessible articles on arrest and disciplinary reports became easily accessible to the public.

-In July, 2010, in what was called a highly unusual move, two Centre County judges –– Judge Bradley P. Lunsford and Judge Thomas King Kistler –– ordered The Daily Collegian and The Centre Daily Times to delete archived news stories about five defendants in criminal cases after a lawyer sought to have the records expunged.
-The orders were obtained by State College lawyer Joe Amendola, who was quoted in The Philadelphia Inquirer saying: “What's the sense in having your record expunged if anyone can Google you and it comes up?”
+In July 2010, in what was called a highly unusual move, two Centre County, Pennsylvania judges, Judge Bradley P. Lunsford and Judge Thomas King Kistler, ordered the Daily Collegian and the Centre Daily Times to delete archived news stories about five defendants in criminal cases after a lawyer sought to have the records expunged.
+The orders were obtained by State College lawyer Joe Amendola, who was quoted in The Philadelphia Inquirer, saying, “What's the sense in having your record expunged if anyone can Google you and it comes up?”
 The five defendants had either pled guilty to criminal charges ranging from aggravated indecent assault to possession of marijuana, or completed pretrial diversion programs that resulted in no finding of guilt.
 Amendola said that an earlier client was having trouble finding employment despite having her criminal record expunged.
 Prospective employers Googled her name and found a 1992 Collegian article detailing her crime.

 The expungement orders were eventually revised to remove any reference to the Centre Daily Times and the Daily Collegian on July 8, 2010.
 Judge Thomas Kistler told The Philadelphia Inquirer, "It was never anybody's intention to restrict [the papers].”
 Kistler Acknowledged the strong protections given the news media by the First Amendment, saying, "I can't tell them what to do."
 Kistler claimed court officials had not noticed that the newspapers were on the list of expungement orders sought by lawyer Amendola.
 "It was a breakdown under the rush of the system," Kistler said.